-But before you make any changes to your plan, ask yourself these five questions:
+Before you make any changes to your plan or move forward with a 529 plan rollover, ask yourself these five questions:

 RELATED: When should you switch 529 plans?